 At Helsinki Hudson, a renovated 1800s industrial building-turned-nightclub, stop in for drag shows, queer cabarets, and amazing dance parties (check the online schedule; the venue also hosts live music performances).
 Shop boutiques and antique stores, find amazing restaurants like Ca’Mea Ristorante, Fish & Game, and Le Perche, and dip into art galleries all along Warren Street.
 History and art appreciators should head to nearby Olana State Historic Site to see where Frederic Edwin Church of the Hudson River School of painting found inspiration and created his work (plus it’s a spectacular property).

 Hudson lodging options, like most of the houses and buildings in town, are often retrofitted in historic buildings, ranging in age from the mid-1930s all the way back to 1785!
-Stay in one of the gorgeous rooms at the LGBT-owned Hudson Guest House, or at Batterby House for chic, comfortable, well-lit rooms.
+Stay at Batterby House for chic, comfortable, well-lit rooms.
 At the Croff House Bed and Breakfast, you can kick back with an afternoon drink on the wrap-around porch and walk to Hudson Hall, an opera and performance venue.

 Small towns all over Dutchess and Columbia counties are also filled with amazing LGBT-friendly attractions.
 The annual Poughkeepsie‘s Queen City Pride, a summer community picnic held every June, is legendary.
 Catch theater performances and concerts at venues all over the area, like at the Powerhouse Summer Theater at Vassar and the Bard SummerScape Festival at the Richard B. Fisher Center for the Performing Arts.
 Try something delicious at the Culinary Institute of America in Hyde Park, admire world-famous works of art at Dia:Beacon in Beacon (pictured), and so much more—culture abounds!
 Van Schaack House in Kinderhook and Woodstock Country Inn in Bearsville are both close, charming, and openly LGBT-friendly lodging options, according to PurpleRoofs.com.